 Keep the following features in mind when you’re shopping.

-Developmentally appropriate: Make sure any learning kit you select is developmentally appropriate.
+Make sure any learning kit you select is developmentally appropriate.
 Kids will quickly tire of materials that are too easy, and they’ll get frustrated by concepts that are too hard.
 Look at the recommended age range of any product you’re considering.
 The “average” Kindergarten product is geared toward kids around age five.
-However, there are children who would enjoy something slightly above or below this recommended age range.
+However, there are children who would enjoy something slightly higher or lower than this recommended age range.
 You know your child best.